cosinekitty/astronomy/source/c/README.md

 Astronomical twilight uses -18 degrees as the `altitude` value.

+By convention for twilight time calculations, the altitude is not corrected for atmospheric refraction.
+This is because the target altitudes are below the horizon, and refraction is not directly observable.

+`Astronomy_SearchAltitude` is not intended to find rise/set times of a body for two reasons: (1) Rise/set times of the Sun or Moon are defined by their topmost visible portion, not their centers.
+(2) Rise/set times are affected significantly by atmospheric refraction.
+Therefore, it is better to use [`Astronomy_SearchRiseSet`](#Astronomy_SearchRiseSet) to find rise/set times, which corrects for both of these considerations.

+`Astronomy_SearchAltitude` will not work reliably for altitudes at or near the body's maximum or minimum altitudes.
+To find the time a body reaches minimum or maximum altitude angles, use [`Astronomy_SearchHourAngleEx`](#Astronomy_SearchHourAngleEx).

 **Returns:**  On success, the `status` field in the returned structure contains `ASTRO_SUCCESS` and the `time` field contains the date and time of the requested altitude event.
 If the `status` field contains `ASTRO_SEARCH_FAILURE`, it means the altitude event does not occur within `limitDays` days of `startTime`.
 This is a normal condition, not an error.
 Any other value of `status` indicates an error of some kind.